JuliaPhysics/SolidStateDetectors.jl/docs/src/man/grids.md

 plot!(A, -1:0.01:11, x -> ys[begin] * (ys[begin+1]/ys[begin])^(x - xs[begin]), color = :red, ls = :dash, label = "") #hide
 scatter!(A, [0,length(xs)+1], [ys[begin]^2/ys[begin+1], ys[end]^2 / ys[end-1]], label = "inf / infinite", color = :red) #hide
 ````

+For `infinite` boundaries, the ratio is taken relative to the potential of the surroundings, i.e. the potential decays towards it.
+The surroundings are grounded (`0`) by default, see [Potential of the Surroundings](@ref).